 American Southwest – Phoenix, Arizona to Denver, Colorado

-Why go?
 Get outside of Phoenix and there is magic in Arizona.
-From the Arcosanti community to the Painted Desert to Sedona's new age stores, spas and galleries to the wonder of the Grand Canyon, there is magic everywhere.
-This road trip took me from Phoenix north through Arizona to the north rim of the Grand Canyon, to Zion National Park then across to southern Utah and Monument Valley and finally over to Colorado, Durango and Denver.
+From the Arcosanti community to the Painted Desert to Sedona's new age stores, spas, and galleries to the wonder of the Grand Canyon, there is magic everywhere.
+This road trip took me from Phoenix north through Arizona to the north rim of the Grand Canyon, to Zion National Park, then across to southern Utah and Monument Valley, and finally over to Colorado, Durango, and Denver.
 It was an exciting trip that was diverse and across landscape I had never seen the likes of before.
 It was spectacular!
 Sedona is as new age as you'll find and Durango looks like it's out of the old west.
 Driving over the continental divide near the end of the trip was yet another thrill in this road trip that offered many.

-Level of difficulty: Most of this trip was relatively easy driving but if you include Colorado you will likely be challenged by the Durango to Denver leg which includes the Million Dollar Highway between Silverton and Ouray.
-It's a two-lane highway with virtually no shoulder and a very steep drop off.
+Most of this trip was relatively easy driving but if you include Colorado you will likely be challenged by the Durango to Denver leg, which includes the Million Dollar Highway between Silverton and Ouray.
+It's a two-lane highway with virtually no shoulder and a very steep drop-off.
 I approached it very early in the morning to avoid traffic and was glad that I did.

-Level of Difficulty: This is a super easy road trip.
-Other than two spectacular bridges, one ferry and crossing the border between Canada and the US twice, it's all pretty, easy, two-lane roads.
+This is a super easy road trip.
+Other than two spectacular bridges, one ferry, and crossing the border between Canada and the US twice, it's all pretty easy, two-lane roads.

-Planning your trip: I did my trip in a week though I would recommend longer.
-I suggest three nights in any one location which makes the trip more relaxing.
-It should have been a 10 to 12-day trip rather than 7.
+I did my trip in a week, though I would recommend longer.
+I suggest three nights in any one location, which makes the trip more relaxing.
+It should have been a 10 to 12-day trip.

 New York City to Bar Harbor, Maine

-Planning your trip: Again, I prefer to stay at least three nights in a location.
-Otherwise I feel a trip is too compressed and there’s not enough time for discovery.
-The road trip described is one way.
-To return from Bar Harbor to New York City is 8 1/2 hours.
+To return from Bar Harbor to New York City is an 8 1/2 hour drive.
 You need to plan for this unless you're dropping off a car somewhere.